Emily Graslie: Career

-In June 2013, Graslie was hired by Chicago's Field Museum of Natural History to become their 'Chief Curiosity Correspondent'.
+In June 2013, Graslie was hired by Chicago's Field Museum of Natural History as their chief curiosity correspondent.
 She continued to host "The Brain Scoop" from this new location.
 She was the keynote speaker at the Chicago March for Science on April 22, 2017.
 In 2019, the Graslie Curiosity Internship was named in her honor.
 In 2021, she received an honorary doctorate of humane letters from Allegheny College.

 YouTube

-Graslie first appeared on YouTube in Hank Green's December 7, 2012 VlogBrothers video.
+Graslie first appeared on YouTube in Hank Green's December 7, 2012, VlogBrothers video.
 In the video, she showed Green a wide variety of the specimens in the lab.
 Because of her ease in front of the camera, enthusiasm, and fan comments, Graslie was asked to create her own YouTube channel, "The Brain Scoop", as a part of the Nerdfighter family.
 The series debuted in January 2013.
 Her work on the series has been described by journalists as "articulate and hilarious" as well as enthusiastic.

-Her November 27, 2013 video, which addressed the situation of women in STEM fields and inappropriate comments she received on her own postings, received a high level of media attention.
+Her November 27, 2013, video, which addressed the situation of women in STEM fields and inappropriate comments she received on her own postings, received a high level of media attention.
 In January 2014, Amy Wallace, another science journalist, wrote an article about how science journalists can find themselves the target of ugly personal attacks, and the attacks on female journalists include criticisms of their sexual attractiveness, and their sexual morality.
 Wallace included Graslie when she listed half a dozen fellow female science journalists whose reasonable, science-based articles on controversial topics had triggered crude abusive backlashes.

 In 2014, her channel "The Brain Scoop" was listed on New Media Rockstars Top 100 Channels, ranked at #96.

 In 2016, she documented the efforts to help the recovery of the Kankakee mallow, an endangered species that is endemic to Illinois.
 As the only floral species that is found exclusively in that state, she has started an effort to make it the official Illinois state flower, proposing that it replace the more generic Viola sororia.

 She left the channel and the Field Museum at the end of 2020.
 She then started her own channel and began releasing a series titled "Art Lab", focusing on the intersection between science and art.

-In June 2023, Graslie revealed that she had been diagnosed with Bipolar disorder in late 2020, around the same time she left the Field Museum.
+In June 2023, Graslie revealed that she had been diagnosed with bipolar disorder in late 2020, around the same time she left the Field Museum.
 She clarified that she was "not ashamed of this" and that "part of the reason I'm sharing now is that I'm personally ready to start publicly educating and fighting the stigma against this often debilitating disorder."
-In July 2024, when musician Rob Scallon revealed his own Bipolar 1 disorder diagnosis, he credited Graslie as a support during his struggles.
+In July 2024, when musician Rob Scallon revealed his own bipolar 1 disorder diagnosis, he credited Graslie as a support during his struggles.

 In November 2023, Graslie announced that she had brought the rights to The Brain Scoop under her personal control, and would soon be relaunching the channel as an independent production.